-Thank you for your interest in applying to SEED New Leaders Week (NLW) and the 2020-21 SEED Project Year!
+Thank you for your interest in applying to SEED New Leaders Week (NLW) and the 2021-22 SEED Project Year!
 Please read this page carefully before you begin your application.
-The application is a multistep process that requires your New Leaders Application, an Administrative Support Form from your administrator, and several further forms if you are accepted.
+The application is a multistep process that requires your New Leaders Application, a Site Support Form from your administrator, and several further forms if you are accepted.
 The application link is at the bottom of this page.